EmanueleMirante/Portfolio/Monthly_Home_Sales.md

 In the time series plot we can observe an increasing trend in 2000–2006, a changing direction with a decreasing trend in home sales starting from 2006 probably due to subprime mortgage crisis, an increasing trend again from 2012.
 We can also observe seasonality.
 It is possible to investigate this last aspect with the Seasonal and Seasonal Subseries plot.
-In a seasonal plot the data are plotted against the individual ”seasons” in which the data were observed making a curve for each year 2a.In a Seasonal subseries plot the data for each season are collected together in separate mini time plots and the horizontal lines, indicate the means for each season 2b.
+In a seasonal plot the data are plotted against the individual ”seasons” in which the data were observed making a curve for each year .In a Seasonal subseries plot the data for each season are collected together in separate mini time plots and the horizontal lines, indicate the means for each season.

 <p float="left">
   <img src="Images/Monthly_Home_Sales_IMG/Rplot.png" width="500" />